bmo-sharp/pdf-conditional-merge/README.md

 The solution was a utility similar to this one which would run periodically to combine all PDF files for the same order into a single document.

+This project is licensed under the MIT License.
+See LICENSE file for details.

 All licenses for third-party dependencies can be found in the licenses folder.